bmoshe/bootcamp-backend/chapters/Chapter 6 - Concerns.md

 We'll start by defining the `Taggable` concern.
 Rails doesn't provide a generator for concerns, so start by creating a file at `app/models/concerns/taggable.rb`.

-Unlike models, controllers, policies, etc. which are `class`es, conerns are `module`s which are intended to be included into other classes, rather than being used directly.
+Unlike models, controllers, policies, etc. which are `class`es, concerns are `module`s which are intended to be included into other classes, rather than being used directly.
 Below is general structure for our concern: